-I guess it’s time to change.
-To better recognise our culture as a force for integration and celebration of our diversity alike.
+Our culture has always been one of carefreeness.
+The club is a place where we disavow the moral responsibilities of regular society, although we have never been afraid to take a stand in political matters, such as in the AIDS crisis.
+It’s not necessarily the time to change but to again dust off our ability to take a hard stand and rise together to a cause.
+To better recognise our culture as a power, and a force for integration and celebration of our diversity alike.
 For music’s ability to act like a religion.
 For many I know, the club is very much a church.
-So it’s time to be missionaries.
+And so it’s time to be missionaries once again.

 To me, club music=love.
 Some asshats hate love, it seems.
 The biggest irony of this age, what I suspect my hypothetical grandchildren will ask me about, is how the two extremes, determined to tearing the other apart, really seem to agree on most almost every policy.
-Angry racist grandmothers and ISIS prospects have pretty much the same world-view, it seems.
+Angry racist Christian grandmothers and teenage ISIS prospects have pretty much the same world-view, it seems.
 They just put the pin saying “nuke here” different places on the map.
 So what do we do, tolerate intolerance?
-I dunno.
+Never.

 One thing I do know is that all this makes me just the more resolute.
 To make the house that Jack built even more awesome, for anyone that wants to come.
 As the recent hubbub surrounding the closing of several hip-hop clubs in Oslo by local police shows, we have work to do.
 Not in child-proofing, mind you, but in making clubs a bad place to want to bring a weapon, for any reason.
 It’s a celebration for fuck’s sake.

 I love every single one of you pricks,